 I use critical inquiry and qualitative methods to study various dimensions of post-conflict reconstruction to inform peacebuilding research and practice.

 I am an Associate Professor (tenure-track) at Hiroshima University’s Graduate School of Humanities and Social Sciences.
-My tenure-track position is research-focused to support the research activities of the university’s Network for Education and Research on Peace and Sustainability (NERPS).
-I also contribute to the teaching at the International Peace and Coexistence Program of the School.
+My position is research-focused to support the research activities of the university’s Network for Education and Research on Peace and Sustainability (NERPS).
+I also contribute to the teaching activities of the International Peace and Coexistence Program of the School.

-I was a postdoctoral research fellow at the United Nations University – Centre for Policy Research (UNU-CPR) in Tokyo, sponsored by the Japan Society for the Promotion of Science (JSPS), from September 2017 to March 2019.
+I was a Kanagawa University Japan Society for the Promotion of Science (JSPS) postdoctoral fellow for research in Japan (nominated by the United Nations University – Centre for Policy Research (UNU-CPR) in Tokyo) from September 2017 to March 2019.

 I hold a PhD in International, Political, and Strategic Studies, with a focus on International Relations, from the Australian National University (2017).
 I have professional experience in government research, policy research and communication, and project management.